diniz-behn-lab/HS4-ISR-Reconstruction/README.md

 Collection of R files that implement the Garrish method for estimating and individual's ISR function within a 95% credible bound region from C-Peptide data.
 These scripts have been streamline to take in HS4 data specifically for the LEAD Center.

 # Getting Started
-There are two folders included in this repository.
-The "Method Functions" folder holds necessary functions which assist in the computation and creation of the model.
-This folder should simply be downloaded, placed in the same location as the next set of code files, and do not require any editing whatsoever.
-The "Main Scripts" folder holds all of the files which must be edited and executed to apply the model on each participant's data.
+The "Method Functions" folder holds function files which assist in create the model and help it execute computational related tasks.
+This files in this folder will not require any editing whatsoever.
+The "Main Scripts" folder holds the scripts which create the model specifically tailored for the dataset provided.
+These files will require some edits to correctly create the model.

 The code scripts within the "Main Scripts" folder are: